#9 Reasons why most Indians do not invest in stocks:

 An Even big company like ‘SATYAM’ was involved in frauds and looting their investors.

-Although after coming of SEBI (Securities exchange board of India), these scams numbers have reduced.
+Although after coming to SEBI (Securities exchange board of India), these scams numbers have reduced.
 However, there are still many fraudsters present in the Indian market who tends to make money by cheating innocent investors.

 Because of the lack of proper securities in the market, many common people tend to stay away from the market.
 And this is one of the key reason why most Indians do not invest in stocks.